Creating empathy and identifying user needs for vulnerable customers in Financial Services

 Day 3: Decide

-Day 3 was about agreeing and committing to the best way forward.
-Once decided, we created a storyboard, discussed customer scenarios, and created the prototype plan.
+With lots of alternative solutions, day 3 was about agreeing and committing to the best way forward.
+We created a gallery of all the sketch work, then reviewed options and voted for our favourites.
+Then we created a storyboard and discussed customer scenarios, before creating the prototype plan.

 Day 4: Prototype

 We worked on the prototype screen designs, culminating in a screen demo and roadmap presentation attended by senior managers.
-Then we began preparatory work for user testing.
+This ensured that they understood the urgency of the project, and secured important support.
+Next, we began preparatory work for user testing.

 Stage 5: User testing

-Due to the need on this project to recruit participants from across Europe, it was not feasible to run the user testing on the fifth day.
+Due to the need on this project to recruit participants from across Europe, it was not feasible to run the user testing on the fifth day, as would typically happen in a design sprint.
 After a short gap to allow for recruitment, we completed the user testing.

 One of the key challenges in running a design sprint is to keep the participants engaged and productive throughout, and our facilitation ensured that this was the case for Amadeus.